 Preparing employment agreements — These non-compete and non-disclosure agreements are essential and most likely expected by new employees as part of onboarding procedures.
 A poorly worded non-disclosure agreement or non-compete could lead to employees knowingly or unknowingly stealing trade secrets.

 Establishing procedures for new and departing employees — Determine how trade secrets will be guarded when attrition is a normal part of business.

 Plans to ensure guidelines are followed post-implementation — We also provide counsel to ensure that, once instituted, the client’s officers, managers, directors, and supervisors follow all security measures with respect to trade secrets.

-Also central to the preservation of trade secrets are protection matters vis-a-vis nonemployees.
-In this regard, we routinely prepare agreements setting forth independent contractors' and other companies' obligations with respect to the client's trade secrets and other confidentiality obligations.
+Rules for working with contractors and other nonemployees — The preservation of trade secrets is at issue when work often requires hiring nonemployees.
+We routinely prepare agreements setting forth independent contractors’ and other companies’ obligations with respect to the client’s trade secrets and other confidentiality obligations.

 Divulged trade secrets can be devastating to a company.
 The consequences can include damage to you and your livelihood, but also lengthy litigation, lost revenue, lost market share, devaluation of stock, and perhaps the worst consequence is the loss of the intellectual property itself that made your business unique and profitable in the first place.

 Contact Us To Ensure Your Company’s Secrets Are Protected

 Contact Bilicki Law today to learn more about your legal options.
 To schedule an appointment with a highly experienced lawyer at our firm, call our office in Jamestown, New York, at 716-664-5600 or contact us online.